 Click ‘Restore’ or drag & drop the desired version at any location on the system.

-The safest & best method to recover deleted files on windows 10 is to use windows data recovery software.
-Follow the instructions given below to restore permanently deleted files in Windows 10 with the help of Stellar Data Recovery software speciallized in Windows data recovery.
+Follow the instructions given below to restore permanently deleted files in Windows 10 with the help of a file recovery software.

 Select ‘All Data’ or choose a specific file type from the options and click ‘Next.’